Let's try: Terraform part 9 END - Dynamic

 There is a situation we need to create a resource with complex nested blocks then we can consider this block type to facilitate the flexibility of our code.

-It’s dynamic
+It’s dynamic block.

-dynamic
+dynamic block

-block is used to generate nested blocks within a resource or module based on a collection of values.
+dynamic block is used to generate nested blocks within a resource or module based on a collection of values.
 It allows you to create complex configurations dynamically, making your Terraform code more flexible and reusable.

-blocks can cause readability problems from its multi-levels and iterations.
+However, using too many dynamic blocks can cause readability problems from its multi-levels and iterations.
 So use it when necessary.

 Syntax

-block must have content
+dynamic block must have content block inside with for_each.

-in part 8 - Conditions and Repetition.
+Read more about for_each in part 8 - Conditions and Repetition.

 1